hamza-cskn/chess/README.md

 ## Understanding responsibilities of chess validation engine

 ### Must be fast
-Chess engines(I mean engines finds best moves) like Stockfish and AI softwares like AlphaZero, have to calculate billions of legal moves.
+Chess engines(I mean engines which finds best moves) like Stockfish and AI softwares like AlphaZero, have to calculate billions of legal moves.
 So, one of the responsibilities of a chess validation engine is working fast.

 ### Must care exceptions
 Chess looks like easy to code.
 However, I can say it is not.
 It has strange exceptions that makes me tired.
 Let's see rules of the chess.